 Plus, each of the items offers a great discussion component during the hunt too.

 For example, when kids are looking for the 3 types of birds, that’s a great time to talk about biodiversity.
-If this is a new topic for your kids, be sure to check out the FREE printable Biodiversity in Your Backyard activity!
+If this is a new topic for your kids, check out the FREE printable Biodiversity Worksheet and Project activity!

 The second part of the hunt includes a photo challenge for kids!
 I love photo challenges for a few reasons – first, you get to see the world from someone’s perspective and second, it’s a great way to integrate some ‘tech’ into a STEM activity.

-The items to photograph will challenge kids to both think and search!
+The environmental items to photograph will challenge kids to both think and search!
 The list includes:

 - an item you reuse